Maximise your Avios, air miles and hotel points

 Accor STEP gets you the following benefits:

-• Free room upgrade at time of booking or check-in, if available (depending on property)
+• Room upgrade at check-in, if available

 • Complimentary daily breakfast for two